ermaccer/ermaccer.github.io/_posts/tools/2020-12-05-miracle3d-designer.md

 - model.ini 		<- Configuration of the model
 - animationData.bin <- Binary animation data
 - name.smd 			<- Model

+As of 0.9, all animations are dumped to respective NAME.SMD files.
+Importing is not supported yet.

 You can only extract SMD files while decompiling.